- Non-invasive, quick and easy to perform5

 Airway inflammation is a central process in asthma and other lung diseases3.
 Being able to detect eosinophilic airway inflammation and monitor a patient’s response to treatment is regarded as a gold standard in the management of respiratory diseases.
 Nitric oxide measurement is not intended as a stand-alone method for diagnosis and should be used in conjunction with other evaluation methods and tests4.
 Using FeNO measurements to evaluate airway inflammation in asthma represents a significant advance in respiratory medicine5, but until now this has been an expensive test to deliver in everyday practice.

-FeNO in Asthma
+FeNO Monitoring in Asthma Care

 Benefits of FeNO use